 Leadership Overview

-Australian Transaction Reports and Analysis Centre has 8 executives leading key functions including strategy, operations, intelligence, and finance.
+Australian Transaction Reports and Analysis Centre has 8 executives leading key functions including strategy, operations, national management, information technology, finance, administration, intelligence, and data analysis.

 Leadership Roles at Australian Transaction Reports and Analysis Centre